 The arena opened in 1999 as the Raleigh Entertainment & Sports Arena, and was named the RBC Center from 2002 to 2012.
-Concerts held there this year include Eric Church, Kenny Chesney, Taylor Swift and Sam Smith.
+The name was changed when PNC bought the U.S. division of the Royal Bank of Canada.

 Food.
 This is the South, tailgate party country, and North Carolina is among the places in this country particularly known for good barbecue.
 Tailgating is usually not done before NHL games, but there are enough options to satisfy all but the most discriminating foodie.

 A bar called The Locker Room is at Section 110.
 Pub 300 is at, no, not Section 300, but Section 312.
 North Carolina BBQ Company is at 104, 115, 123, 130, 306 and 326; The Carvery sandwiches and chips (potato chips, not what the British call thick-cut fries) at 104 and 123; Metro Deli at 104 and 326; Sausage Stop at 105, 120 and 304; Rituals Coffee Company at 105 and 120; Dos Bandidos pseudo-Mexican food at 112; South Street Cheese Steaks ("cheesesteak" is one word, guys) at 123 and 324; Fire It Up!
 Grill Stands (burgers, chicken, fries, onion rings, corn dogs) at 130 and 301;